Silver: Other inorganic compounds

 Silver carbonate is also used as a reagent in organic synthesis such as the Koenigs–Knorr reaction.
 In the Fétizon oxidation, silver carbonate on celite acts as an oxidising agent to form lactones from diols.
 It is also employed to convert alkyl bromides into alcohols.

 Silver fulminate, AgCNO, a powerful, touch-sensitive explosive used in percussion caps, is made by reaction of silver metal with nitric acid in the presence of ethanol.
-Other dangerously explosive silver compounds are silver azide, AgN_{3}, formed by reaction of silver nitrate with sodium azide, and silver acetylide, Ag_{2}C_{2}, formed when silver reacts with acetylene gas in ammonia solution.
+Other dangerously explosive silver compounds are silver azide, AgN3, formed by reaction of silver nitrate with sodium azide, and silver acetylide, Ag2C2, formed when silver reacts with acetylene gas in ammonia solution.
 In its most characteristic reaction, silver azide decomposes explosively, releasing nitrogen gas: given the photosensitivity of silver salts, this behaviour may be induced by shining a light on its crystals.